Your Home May Have Money-Making Opportunites For You

 10. Host An International Student

-We’ve hosted 8 international students over the year which earned us tax-free money from the government.
+We’ve hosted eight international students over the year, which earned us tax-free money from the government.

-The kids come from all over the world and you get to be their homestay parents which is so much fun.
+The kids come from around the world, stay at your home, and you get to be their homestay parents.

 You can read all about our journey with Red Leaf Canada and why it’s an excellent source of extra income for homeowners.